-How To Make A Living as a Full-Time Locum Doctor
+How To Make A Living as a Full-Time Locum Doctor in 2023

 Locuming is famously lucrative.
 It's well-known that hourly rates are much higher than a substantive salary.
 Many doctors now choose to take a year out of training, usually at the end of F2, to do a locum year to fund a house deposit, three-plus months of travel or just put away a nest-egg for a rainy day.